 This series includes a rookie card which is outstanding in the history of baseball images : Henry L. Gehrig, Infield, New York, A.L.
 (American League).
 Lou Gehrig, 22, holds up his bat for hitting.
 He already has that look of a quiet colossus which will please the public so much.

-This view is indeed not the earliest image of Gehrig's career.
-A print of a press photo taken in 1923 featuring him with the Yankees uniform was sold for $ 22.7K including premium by Heritage on August 14, 2015, lot 81004.
+This image is of course not the earliest from Gehrig's career.
+A print of a press photo taken in 1923 featuring him with the Yankees uniform was sold for $ 22.7K by Heritage on August 14, 2015, lot 81004.

 The mark (MK) observed by PSA is on the back, almost completely erased, and does not affect the image.
 With such a qualifier, it is indeed less desirable than the card from the Newman collection, graded EX 5.

 2021 SOLD for $ 690K by Christie's and Hunt

 It is certified as Authentic by PSA/DNA with a rating at 9 for the signature in black fountain pen.
 The blank back has been inscribed "Saw him play" by its first owner with the batting average score of the player in two World Series events.